Joining my German spouse or registered partner

 - 2 fully biometric passport photos, 35 x 45 mm, no older than three months.
 Digitally altered passport photos cannot be accepted.

-- If issued outside Germany, the EU or the UK documents need be legalised or apostilled as applicable.
+If issued outside Germany, the EU or the UK, documents need to be legalised or apostilled as applicable.

 - Prepaid, self-addressed Royal Mail Special Delivery return envelope (up to 500g) in order to return your passport after processing.